devops329/devops/instruction/testing/testing.md

 Software and system development should not be separated from the concept of testing any more than it can in other domains such as construction, writing, or the food industry.
 There always needs to be some sort of review to ensure the quality of the product.
 Without a testing cycle you have no assurance that the system meets the design characteristic or is satisfactory to the customer.

 In reality, you cannot have a product without testing.
 If you don't test the product internally, you are just pushing the role of testing onto your customer, and that type of attitude will not work very well for long.
-It is much better for everyone if quality is baked in to what you deliver.
+It is much better for everyone if quality is baked into what you deliver.

 Testing in general gives a different mindset to creating a project.
-It focuses the producer of the product to focus on the product from a consumer's perspective.
+It forces the producer of the product to focus on the product from a consumer's perspective.
 Generally this creates a cleaner design that is more likely to satisfy the customer.

-What is different with testing software products, is that we can test one software system, by creating another software system to automatically do the testing.
+What is different with testing software products is that we can test one software system by creating another software system to automatically do the testing.

 ![testing](testing.png)